git-town/action/README.md

 [ ] Baz
 ```

-This action will look for this comment and insert the visualization underneath the comment
+The action will look for this comment and insert the visualization underneath the comment
 when it runs.
 It will also leave behind the comment, so that the next time it runs, it will
 be able to use it again to update the visualization: